-The transportation funding bill passed by the 2017 Oregon Legislature and signed by Governor Brown included legislation that will transfer jurisdiction of the sections of NW Cornelius Pass Road between Highway 26 and Highway 30 from Multnomah and Washington counties to the Oregon Department of Transportation (ODOT).
+The transportation funding bill passed by the 2017 Oregon Legislature and signed by Governor Brown included legislation that transferred jurisdiction of the sections of NW Cornelius Pass Road between Highway 26 and Highway 30 from Multnomah and Washington counties to the Oregon Department of Transportation (ODOT).
 Multnomah County Commissioners approved the transfer in December 2020.
 ODOT completed the transfer on March 1, 2021.

-Transferring a local road to the state requires a number of steps, including:
+Transferring a local road to the state required a number of steps, including: